Falsifying Discriminant Validity of Predictive Algorithms: Introduction

 Our falsification approach is not a fairness metric or test, although it has implications for fairness in certain settings.
 Importantly, because our approach is validity-centered rather than metric-centered, it avoids several challenges that arise in standard fairness analyses.
 In particular, we need not debate which performance metric to require parity on or how much discrepancy in that metric is allowable \citep{chouldechova2017fair,kleinberg2017inherent}.
 Moreover, centering validity — and not a particular fairness metric — fundamentally changes the implication of the analysis.
 When a disparity is observed in a fairness metric, a common but controversial remediation involves learning a model to minimize a constrained loss function that penalizes fairness violations \citep{lipton2018does,narayanan2026limits,barocas2023fairness,chouldechova2018frontiers}.
-By contrast, failure to establish validity calls into question the foundations of the predictive task, implying that algorithm developers must return to the problem formulation phase to scrutinize design choices, the limitations of the data, and even the suitability of this task for prediction \citep{coston2023validity, passi2019problem}.
+By contrast, failure to establish validity calls into question the foundations of the predictive task, implying that algorithm developers must return to the problem formulation phase to scrutinize design choices, the limitations of the data, and even the suitability of this task for prediction \citep{coston2023validity, passi2019problem}.\looseness=-1

-Our contributions are as follows: (1) We synthesize the practice of falsification checks in other domains including statistics, social sciences, and econometrics to inform the development of our falsification framework (Section~\ref{sec:falsification in other domains}).
-(2) We formulate the problem of falsifying predictive algorithms (Section~\ref{sec:problem_formulation}).
+\textbf{Contributions:} (1) We synthesize the practice of falsification checks in other domains including statistics, social sciences, and econometrics to inform the development of our falsification framework (Section~\ref{sec:falsification in other domains}).
+(2) We formulate the problem of falsifying the discriminant validity of predictive algorithms for probabilistic binary classifiers (Section~\ref{sec:problem_formulation}).
 (3) We propose a general framework for falsifying predictive algorithms and show how our framework can leverage multiple proxy outcomes.
 (4) We illustrate the real-world applicability of the method in an admissions setting and a criminal justice setting.